-Most Core courses take place at the Otis School of Fashion Design at the California Market Center, 110 East 9th Street, Suite C201, in Downtown Los Angeles.
+Most Core courses take place at the Otis School of Fashion Design at the California Market Center, of Fashion Design at the California Market Center, 110 East 9th Street, Suite C201, in Downtown Los Angeles.
 Located in the Los Angeles Fashion District, the California Market Center is the largest apparel mart in the country.
 In addition to serving as the home for Otis' School of Fashion Design, it houses over 10,000 fashion collections in 1,500 showrooms.
 Unless otherwise indicated, classes in the School of Fashion Design will meet at this location.
 Room assignments for Continuing Education courses will be posted outside the Fashion Office, Room C201.